 By contrary, the speaker is an all-weather model that comes with 6.5in BDSS cast basket bass/mid driver and a 5.5x10in pressure-driven low-bass radiator.
 This is going to provide more than double the bass output and the frequency response ranges between 40hz and 30kHz.

-The built in galvanized steel brackets and shape give the option for the full 360 degrees’ rotation.
+The built-in galvanized steel brackets and shape give the option for the full 360 degrees’ rotation.
 You may orientate the active drivers toward the current listening area.
 The mids, highs and bass sound amazing thanks to the active driver and the Low-Bass radiator.
-It gives plenty of volume and includes no distortion whatsoever.
+It gives plenty of volumes and includes no distortion whatsoever.

 Simple, well-made and easy to take down for the winter, the speaker may surpass previous models.